mib-unitn/SoFT/README.md

-# HelioTrak: A Feature Tracking Suite for Solar Physics
+# SoFT: A Feature Tracking Suite for Solar Physics

 Small-scale magnetic elements are vital in the energetic balance of the Sun’s atmosphere.
 These structures cover the entire solar surface and understanding their dynamics can address longstanding questions such as coronal heating and solar wind acceleration.

-While existing tracking codes are accessible, they often use outdated or licensed programming languages. **HelioTrak** is a novel feature tracking routine built in Python, designed for reliable detection and fast associations.
+While existing tracking codes are accessible, they often use outdated or licensed programming languages. **SoFT: Solar Feature Tracking** is a novel feature tracking routine built in Python, designed for reliable detection and fast associations.

 ### Detection and Identification: The Watershed Algorithm

-The detection phase in HelioTrak involves:
+The detection phase in SoFT involves:

 1. **Threshold Masking**: Mask out pixels below a given threshold to reduce noise.
 2. **Local Maxima Detection**: Identify peaks separated by a user-defined minimum distance.